-In this section, you can manage the list of files and folders to be excluded from scanning by SpIDer Guard and Scanner.
-You can exclude the anti-virus quarantine folders, working folders of some programs, temporary files (paging file), and so on.
+You can manage the list of files and folders to be excluded from system anti-virus scans by the SpIDer Guard and Scanner components.
+You can exclude Dr.Web quarantine folders, working folders of some programs, temporary files (paging file), and so on.

-The default list is empty.
-Add particular files and folders to exclusions or use masks to disable scanning of a certain group of files.
-Any added object can be excluded from the scanning of both components or from scanning of each component separately.
+The list is empty by default.
+Add particular files and folders to exclusions or use masks to disable scan of a certain group of files.
+Any added object can be excluded from the scan of both components or from scan of each component separately.

 1.To add a file or folder to the exclusion list, do one of the following:

 •To add an existing file or folder, click the button.
 In the open window, click the button to select a file or a folder.
 You can enter the full path to the file or folder or edit the path in the field before adding it to the list. example;

 •To exclude a file with a particular name, enter the name and the extension without path example;

 •To exclude a group of files or folders, enter the mask of their names.
 More about masks